stdevelopr/Data-Processing-for-Machine-Learning-0/README.md

-# ML---Data-Processing
+# Data-Processing for Machine Learning 0

-Processing CSV file to Machine Learning
+A first step in processing a CSV data file to get ready to use in Machine Learning models.

-Read for null values on columns and print the columns and the number of nulls in it;
+_Read for null values on columns and print the columns and the number of nulls in it;\
-Give the possibility to substitue the null values by others of choice.
+_Give the possibility to substitue the null values by others of choice.

-The csv file must be in the same folder and be named as Data.csv.
+*The csv file must be in the same folder and be named as Data.csv.\
-A new one, named Data_new.csv, is generated at the end of the execution.
+*A new one, named Data_new.csv, is generated at the end of the execution.

 # To run the docker:
 docker run -it -v /folder/to/ML---Data-Processing/data:/data data_processing